Interstate 215 (California)

-Interstate 215 (I-215) is a 54.5 mi north–south auxiliary Interstate Highway in the Inland Empire region of the San Bernardino–Riverside urban area in Southern California.
+Interstate 215 (I-215) is a 54.5 mi north–south auxiliary Interstate Highway in the Inland Empire region of Southern California.
 It has portions designated as the Barstow, Escondido, and Armed Forces Freeways.
 I-215 is a bypass auxiliary route of I-15, running from Murrieta to northern San Bernardino.
 While I-215 connects the city centers of both Riverside and San Bernardino, its parent I-15 runs to the west through Corona and Ontario.

 Part of I-215 was once signed as Interstate 15E (I-15E), but this was changed in 1974 as almost all of the Interstates around the country with directional suffixes were eventually renumbered or eliminated.

 Route description

+The entirety of I-215 is defined in section 515 of the California Streets and Highways Code as Route 215, and that the highway is from "Route 15 near Temecula to Route 15 near Devore via Riverside and San Bernardino".
+This definition corresponds with the Federal Highway Administration (FHWA)'s route logs of I-215.

 The southern terminus of I-215 is at the junction of I-15 in the city of Murrieta, in southwestern Riverside County.
 It then runs north through Menifee and northwest through Perris, passing March Air Reserve Base before joining State Route 60 (SR 60) in Riverside, near the Moreno Valley city limits.
 From just north of downtown Perris to eastern Riverside near the Central Avenue interchange, the tracks of Metrolink's 91/Perris Valley Line run along the freeway.

 I-215 overlaps with SR 60 for about 5 mi in Riverside while passing through the campus of UC Riverside and splits from it at SR 91 near downtown Riverside.
 It then travels north through Colton, Grand Terrace, and San Bernardino before turning northwest and rejoining I-15 near the small San Bernardino neighborhood of Devore.

 This route is an alternative to I-15 for drivers traveling from Phoenix, Las Vegas, or San Bernardino, to the San Diego metropolitan area.
 This route offers a slight distance advantage as an alternative to I-15's alignment about 10 mi to the west of (and roughly parallel to) I-215.
 The distance between the two I-15/I-215 junctions is almost 6 mi shorter using I-215 rather than I-15.